Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Compare money transfer services to the Dominican Republic

-- Ways to send money to the Dominican Republic
+- What's the best way to send money to Dominican Republic?

-- Same-day money transfers to the Dominican Republic
+- Documents needed for transferring money to and from Dominican Republic

 Let’s crunch the numbers: Sending $1,000 to the Dominican Republic

 To put this into perspective, let’s see what a transfer with each of these options looks like.
-The figures shown below are representative of fees and rates offered by real money transfer providers as of April 12, 2020.
+This table uses real fees and exchange rates that are current as of 25 August 2020.

-In this case, the bank option ends up being slower and results in your recipient getting the least amount of money.
-If you go with the specialist cash transfer service, your recipient ends up with DOP 2,656 more than the bank offers.
+The cash transfer option ends up being both slow and getting the least amount of money to your recipient.
+If you go with the specialist money transfer service, your recipient ends up with DOP 1,357 more than what the cash transfer provider offers.
 However, these rates may vary from your own experience, so be sure to use the comparison table to find the freshest money transfer rates.

 The exchange rate determines how much one country’s currency is worth in another country’s currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weak currency.
 The Dominican Republic’s exchange rate is flexible, which means it can change from moment to moment.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.

-You can check out how the Dominican peso has been trading against the Canadian dollar in this historical rate chart or find out more in the link below.
+You can check out how the Dominican peso has been trading against the Singapore dollar in this historical rate chart.

 More guides on Finder